 Australia’s sugar mills are almost self-sufficient in energy.
 By burning the fibrous cane by-product, bagasse, mills generate electricity and steam to power all factory operations.

-Over 50% of the electricity produced is exported to the national grid – currently providing clean, green electricity to over 70,000 Queensland households.
-The recently completed co-generation facility at MSF Sugar’s Arriga Mill, located near Mareeba in Far North Queensland will add 24 megawatt hours of electricity – enough to power over 4,000 homes (see ABC Landline feature from 14 October 2018 here).
+Queensland’s 21 sugar mills currently have 405 MW of installed cogeneration capacity in producing approximately 1 million MWh of electricity annually.
+Around half is exported to the grid (enough to power 109,000 dwellings per year or 25% of all Brisbane dwellings)*.
+The recently completed co-generation facility at MSF Sugar’s Arriga Mill, located near Mareeba in Far North Queensland has added 24 megawatt capacity to cogenerate additional electricity – enough to power a further 26,280 homes.
 The facility represents a $75m investment

 Sugar mills generate over a quarter (27%) of Queensland’s renewable energy, which meets more than 2% of Australia’s large scale renewable energy target.